veritasmih/FTSgof/README.md

 ### TODO

+- [x] Add a vignette
 - [ ] Add descriptions and examples in README
-- [ ] Add a vignette

 ### Reference

+All the implementation and theory are based on the following papers:

-Kim, M., Rice, G, Zhao, Y and Yeh, C.-K. (2024+) FTSgof: White noise and goodness-of-fit tests for functional time series in R.
+- Kim, M., Rice, G, Zhao, Y and Yeh, C.-K. (2024+) FTSgof: White noise and goodness-of-fit tests for functional time series in R. *Under review*.

+The associated papers are:

+1. Aue, A., Horváth, L., and F. Pellatt, D. (2017).
+Functional generalized autoregressive conditional heteroskedasticity. *Journal of Time Series Analysis*, 38, 3-21.

+2. Kim, M., Kokoszka, P., and Rice, G. (2023).
+White noise testing for functional time series. *Statistic Surveys*, 17, 119-168.

+3. Kokoszka, P., Rice, G., and Shang, H. L. (2017).
+Inference for the autocovariance of a functional time series under conditional heteroscedasticity. *Journal of Multivariate Analysis*, 162, 32-50.

+4. Mestre, G., Portela, J., Rice, G., San Roque, A. M., and Alonso, E.
+    (2021).
+Functional time series model identification and diagnosis by means of auto-and partial autocorrelation analysis. *Computational statistics & data analysis*, 155, 107108.

+5. Rice, G., Wirjanto, T., and Zhao, Y. (2020).
+Tests for conditional heteroscedasticity of functional data. *Journal of Time Series Analysis*, 41, 733-758.

+6. Yeh, C. K., Rice, G., and Dubin, J.A.
+(2023).
+Functional spherical
+    autocorrelation: A robust estimate of the autocorrelation of a functional time series. *Electronic Journal of Statistics*, 17, 650-687.